grafana/grafana/docs/sources/visualizations/time-series/index.md

 ## Graph styles

 Use this option to define how to display your time series data.
-Using overrides you can mix styles in the same graph.
+You can use overrides to combine multiple styles in the same graph.

 - Lines
 - Bars